TK1893/meet/README.md

 ---

-## File Details
+## App Files

-### **`auth-server/handler.js`**

-This file contains the handler functions for the auth server, which is deployed using AWS Lambda and the Serverless Framework API.
-It provides functions to exchange OAuth2 authentication codes for access tokens and fetch calendar events from Google Calendar.

-- #### Key Functions :
+Here’s a breakdown of each file and its role in the Meet app:

+### 1. **`auth-server / handler.js`**

+- Contains AWS Lambda functions that handle authentication with the Google Calendar API.
+- Defines three **main functions**:

   - `getAuthURL` - Returns the URL that the user needs to visit to authenticate with Google Calendar.

   - `getAccessToken` - Exchanges an authentication code for an access token.
   - `getCalendarEvents` - Fetches calendar events from Google Calendar.

-### `auth-server/serverless.yml`
+### 2. `auth-server / serverless.yml`

-Configuration file for the Serverless Framework.
-It defines the AWS Lambda provider settings, functions, and environment variables used by the auth server.
+- Configuration file for the Serverless Framework.
+It defines the AWS provider settings, Lambda functions, and their respective endpoints.
-The Serverless Framework helps deploy the Lambda functions and manage the API endpoints.

-- #### **Important configurations :**
-  - Lambda provider on AWS with Node.js 20.x
-- #### **Defined functions :**
-  - `getAuthURL`
-  - `getAccessToken`
-  - `getCalendarEvents`
-- #### Environment variables:
-  - `CLIENT_ID`
-  - `CLIENT_SECRET`
-  - `CALENDAR_ID`
+- Specifies environment variables like `CLIENT_ID`, `CLIENT_SECRET`, and `CALENDAR_ID` for API access.

-### `api.js`
+### 3. `api.js`

-Provides functions to retrieve events and extract cities from event data.
-It also handles the API request to fetch authentication tokens and events from the backend.
+Contains the logic for fetching events and managing tokens.

 #### **Functions :**

-- `extractLocations`: Extracts and cleans up the locations from events.
+- `extractLocations` - Extracts unique locations from event data.

-- `getAccessToken`: Retrieves the access token for API access.
+- `getAccessToken` - Manages access token retrieval and validation.

-- `getEvents`: Fetches events from the API and processes them.
+- `getEvents` - Fetches events from an API or mock data, depending on the network status.

+### 4. `App.js`

+- The main component that renders the Meet app’s user interface.

+- Uses several child components such as `CitySearch`, `CityEventsChart`, and `EventList` to display the app’s content.
+- Manages state for events, locations, and alerts using React hooks like `useState` and `useEffect`.

-### `index.js`
+### 5. `index.js`

-The main entry point of the application.
-It manages the user interface (UI), listens for user interactions, and interacts with the backend to retrieve and display events.
+- The entry point for the React app.

+- Renders the `App` component and registers the service worker for offline capabilities and faster load times.
+- Integrates **`Atatus`** for error tracking.

 #### **Functions :**

-- `handleSearch`: Handles user search input and triggers the event retrieval process.
+- `handleSearch` - Handles user search input and triggers the event retrieval process.

-- `handleCalendarEvent`: Displays events from the Google Calendar.
+- `handleCalendarEvent` - Displays events from the Google Calendar.

-- `handleError`: Displays error messages if any issue occurs during API calls.
+- `handleError` - Displays error messages if any issue occurs during API calls.

+### 6. `mock-data.js`

+- Contains mock data used for simulating events when the app is offline or running locally.

+### 7. `reportWebVitals`

+- Imports and uses **web-vitals** to measure and report the app’s performance metrics like FCP, LCP, CLS, etc.

+### 8. `service-worker.js`

+- Service worker for the app, enabling caching and offline support.
+- Uses **Workbox** for caching assets and handling runtime requests like image caching.

-### `serverless.yml`
+### 9. `serviceWorkerRegistration.js`

-A serverless configuration file that defines the serverless functions and resources.
-It is used for deploying the entire application, including the auth server and event fetching functions.

-#### **Key Sections** :

-- `functions` - Defines the Lambda functions to be deployed.

-- `resources` - Specifies any additional resources needed for the application, such as DynamoDB tables or API Gateway settings.
+- Registers the service worker in the app, enabling caching and offline functionality.

+---

 ## Installation & Setup